SeeedDocument/Seeed-WiKi/docs/Grove-OLED_Display_1.12inch.md

     7. OLED_Scroll_Right
     8. OLED_Z_Display_Driver_Test_Suite

+!!!Note
+    Please change the parameter of the SeeedGrayOled.init() base on different version.
+For V1.0, please config as SeeedGrayOled.init(SSD1327).
+For V2.1, please config as  SeeedGrayOled.init(SH1107G).

 - Now let's try upload **OLED_Hello_World** to Seeeduino V4.
 Open your Arduino IDE, click on **File > Example > OLED_Display_96x96-master > OLED_Hello_World**

   ![enter image description here](https://raw.githubusercontent.com/SeeedDocument/Grove_OLED_1.12/master/images/example.png)

 - When the code is open, select the right board and right COM Port, then click on Upload button which will take few seconds.
 ![enter image description here](https://raw.githubusercontent.com/SeeedDocument/Grove_OLED_1.12/master/images/arduino.png)

 - If the code is uploaded correctly, you will see the hello world on the OLELD.